2018–2019 United States federal government shutdown: Other agencies

 Official websites for agencies were rendered insecure or inaccessible through the shutdown, as the expired digital certificates were not renewed.
 On January 23, DHS asked all government agencies to secure their DNS records; however, many agencies were not able to respond quickly to this request.

 Executive and legislative affairs of the local government of the District of Columbia continued operating through the shutdown, due to a provision previously enacted as part of the Consolidated Appropriations Act, 2017.
 The District's local court system, including the Superior Court of the District of Columbia and the District of Columbia Court of Appeals, are part of the federal judiciary.
 Thus, they were partially shut down, preventing District residents from accessing services such as marriage licensing.
 The District of Columbia government said it would take over trash collection and snow plowing operations for National Park Service facilities in Washington.

 The shutdown also interfered with the response to the 2018 Sunda Strait tsunami, as the U.S. Embassy in Jakarta's Twitter account was unable to tweet updates, and the United States Geological Survey was unable to provide data on the tsunami.
 The American weather model, the GFS, suffered a significant drop in forecast quality when a data format change during the shutdown prevented certain weather data from being recognized by the GFS, and the shutdown prevented the bug from being corrected.

 By mid-day Thursday, January 3, 2019, the FCC had suspended operations.
 FCC Chairman Ajit Pai canceled his trip to the Consumer Electronics Show.
 The FTC also suspended certain online operations.
 The EPA and Department of Energy's Energy Star website was not available for the duration of the shutdown.

 Makers of alcoholic beverages were unable to receive approval from the Alcohol and Tobacco Tax and Trade Bureau for new labels and recipes during the shutdown.

-Based on the recalculation of their operating reserves, the US Patent and Trademark Office (USPTO) would have had to cease patent operations in the second week of February.
+Based on the recalculation of their operating reserves, the U.S. Patent and Trademark Office (USPTO) would have had to cease patent operations in the second week of February.
 A cadre of personnel was allocated to continue receiving patent applications, receive payments, and maintain the IT infrastructure.
 Even though the USPTO is self-funded, a Congressional appropriation is required to permit the USPTO to spend money.
 The pipeline of patent applications at the time took 15.8 months for a response from an examiner.

 The Smithsonian Institution shortened to two days and downscaled its scheduled ten-day 2019 Folklife Festival on the National Mall because of the shutdown's effects.
 Sabrina Motley, the director of the festival, said that initially, crucial funding for the June—July event arrived later than expected, slowing preparations.
 Motley stated: "The government opened back up, but it took a while for systems to come back online. ...
 We looked at our production schedule, and it became clear we would need more time than we had."